airdrop99/rtidcoin/doc/README.md

 - [Benchmarking](benchmarking.md)

 ### Resources
-* Discuss on the [RtidcoinTalk](https://rtidcointalk.io/) forums.
+* Discuss on the [ZalcchainTalk](https://zalcchaintalk.io/) forums.
-* Discuss general Rtidcoin development on #rtidcoin-dev on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=rtidcoin-dev).
+* Discuss general Zalcchain development on #zalcchain-dev on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net/?channels=zalcchain-dev).

 ### Miscellaneous
 - [Assets Attribution](assets-attribution.md)